Victoria Valadez Rojas: Resilience and Legacy

 Aspect Details

-Parents Daughter of Pablo Valadez (1889–1924) and Brigida Rojas, both from modest rural families.
+Parents Pablo Valadez (1889–1924) and Brigida Rojas, both from rural Michoacán

 Relationship with Juan Gabriel